chasewyrick/Saily-Store/README.md

 The most magical package manager forever.
 (Main Branch)

+#### The next release aka Saily-0.7 will be arrived in this fall contains advanced features along with iPad multiple windows support, so this version is out of my(@Lakr233) maintenance. @TrySaily will help you out if there is any problem and he is going to fix small problems.

 Official Repo GitHub -> https://ouop.github.io/
 Official Repo Gitee (Asia Friendly) -> https://lakrowo.gitee.io/repo/